 Nevada An attorney who is not a graduate of an ABA-approved law school and has for at least 10 of the preceding 12 years been lawfully engaged in active and continuous legal practice in some other state(s) must first have an education equivalency evaluation conducted.

 New Hampshire Graduates of 1 non-ABA-approved law school in Massachusetts are permitted to sit if they have first been admitted in

-New Mexico Graduates of non-ABA-approved law schools, including correspondence and online law schools, may write the examination, transfer an eligible Uniform Bar Examination (UBE) score, or apply for admission without examination if they are licensed and in good standing in another US state and have engaged in the active practice of law in the state where admitted for 4 of the 6 years prior to application to sit for the examination or transfer the UBE score or 5 of the 7 years prior to application for admission without examination.
+New Mexico Graduates of non-ABA-approved law schools, including correspondence and online law schools, may be eligible for admission if they meet all other qualifications and are licensed and practice in another state for four of the preceding six years prior to the filing date of the application.

 New York Law office study permitted after successful completion of 1 year at an ABA-approved law school.
 The amount of credit awarded for law school study is computed after a review of the law school transcript.
 Graduates of non-ABA-approved law schools can write the examination only if they (1) have been admitted to practice in another jurisdiction and (2) have at least 5 years active and continuous practice within the last 7 years in jurisdiction(s) where they are admitted to practice.

 North Carolina An applicant who was educationally eligible prior to August 1, 1995, remains so.
 An applicant who holds an LLB or JD degree from a law school that was approved for licensure purposes in another state of the United States or the District of Columbia and was licensed in such state or District would also meet the requirement; as would an applicant who received an LLM or SJD degree prior to August 2005 from a law school approved by the ABA at the time the degree was conferred.